Bakers dusting round loaves with flour on a production table

 Returns of empties, transport carriers, and unsold goods

-Vehicle capacities and driver availability
+Vehicle capacities and available driver time

 Mixed own-fleet and outsourced operations

-Priorities for branches or product groups
+Priorities for individual stores or product groups

-Own branch networks
+Own store networks

 Several delivery waves per day